 Is American Express National Bank Right for You?

-American Express National Bank is a great choice for your personal savings account, but with the lack of a checking option, it isn’t right for everyone.
+American Express National Bank is a great choice for your personal savings account, but it isn’t right for everyone.
 An account with American Express National Bank might be right for you if …

 - You want a high-interest CD.

 - You want a bank with no fees, no minimum balance requirements and/or no minimum deposit to open an account.